 Monday?
 Wednesday?
 Or is it Saturday night?
 It doesn’t matter.

-As you wait for your coffee, you check your Google Analytics.
+As you wait for your coffee, you check your Google Analytics (or Active Analytics, a WordPress analytics plugin).
 Your internal dashboards.
 Your Twitter stream.
 Your company’s Twitter stream.
 ProductHunt.
 HackerNews.
 Reddit.
 And don’t lie: Facebook too.

 Are customers signing up?
 Are they converting to paid plans?
 Are people talking about the product?